getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using our [eCommerce](https://www.wpdispensary.com/product/ecommerce/) add-on

 == Changelog ==

+= 2.7.1 =
+* Added empty array for $compounds_new variable by default in `admin/wp-dispensary-shortcodes.php`
+* Bug fix pass the missing ID argument to compounds helper function in `admin/wp-dispensary-data-output.php`
+* Bug fix pass the missing ID argument to prices and compounds helper functions in `admin/wp-dispensary-shortcodes.php`

 = 2.7 =
 * Added featured image endpoints for all menu types in `admin/wp-dispensary-rest-api.php`